Generic Name and Formulations:

 Production of local anesthesia by infiltration and peripheral nerve block.

 Epidural anesthesia: administer test dose first; monitor for CNS or cardiovascular toxicity.
-See literature for dosing based on procedure.
+See full labeling for dosing based on procedure.
 Individualize.
 Max single recommended dose: 11mg/kg, not to exceed max total dose of 800mg.
 Debilitated, elderly, acutely ill (cardiac and/or liver disease): reduce dose.

-<3yrs: see literature.
+<3yrs: see full labeling.
 Individualize based on age and weight. ≥3yrs: max 11mg/kg.

 Not for subarachnoid administration.
 Lumbar and caudal epidural anesthesia: caution with existing neurological disease, spinal deformities, septicemia, severe hypertension.
 To be administered under the supervision of experienced clinicians.
 Have intubation, artificial respiration, oxygen therapy and reversal agents available.
+Risk of methemoglobinemia (esp. in G6PD deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6 months of age, concurrent exposure to oxidizing agents or metabolites); monitor.
 Hypotension.
 Heart block.
 Monitor cardiovascular and respiratory vital signs.
+Impaired cardiovascular function.
 Hepatic impairment.
 Retrobulbar block.
 Labor & delivery.
 Pregnancy (Cat.C).
 Nursing mothers.

 CNS effects (eg, excitation, depression, restlessness, anxiety, dizziness, tremors), cardiovascular effects (eg, myocardium depression, decreased cardiac output, heart block, hypotension, bradycardia, ventricular arrhythmias, cardiac arrest), allergic-type reactions, neurologic effects (eg, spinal block, urinary retention, paresthesia, weakness, headache, paralysis of lower extremities).